jeremiah-c-leary/vhdl-style-guide/docs/processes/project_board.rst

 This view shows which issues have been addressed with a particular release.
 Each release provides a collapsible view containing each issue in a release.

-Deffered
+Deferred
 ========

 This view shows all issues which have been deferred.
-Deffered issues with either be developed later or eventually be closed.
+Deferred issues will either be developed later or eventually retired and then closed.

 Version 4.0
 ===========